 This statement is released in compliance with section 54 of the UK Modern Slavery Act 2015 and the California Transparency in Supply Chains Act of 2010 (SB 657).
-It constitutes our statement for the financial year January - December 2019, but includes some action taken before 2019 and up to June 2020.
-Our previous Statements released before 2019 can be found here.
-Stella McCartney (also referred to as "SMC" in this statement) is a luxury lifestyle brand that was launched under the designer's name in a 50/50 partnership with Kering in 2001.
-In March 2018, Ms Stella McCartney announced her decision to buy all shares for the company from the Kering group and become the sole owner of the SMC brand.
-Following this change, in July 2019, Stella McCartney and LVMH announced a new partnership to further develop the brand.
-Changes resulting from these transitions are explained in more detail in relevant sections of this statement.
+It constitutes our statement for the financial year January - December 2020, but includes some action taken before 2020 and up to June 2021.
+Our previous Statements released before 2020 can be found here.